pytorch/torchtune/docs/source/examples/first_finetune_tutorial.rst

 .. code-block:: bash

-  tune --nnodes 1 --nproc_per_node 2 full_finetune_distributed.py --config custom_config.yaml
+  tune run --nnodes 1 --nproc_per_node 2 full_finetune_distributed --config custom_config.yaml

 You should see some immediate output and see the loss going down, indicating your model is training succesfully.